 If marshmallow salad were a dinner guest, she’d be the sparkly, hooker-with-a heart-of-gold that your Uncle Nick brings to Easter dinner every year.
 An embarrassing, loud, colourfully dressed dish that you can’t help but love.

 Plus it’s sort of understood you don’t talk about either one of them in public.

 I’m not sure when it happened, but I’ve taken over the Marshmallow/Sour cream/Ambrosia Salad tradition.
 It is now my job to smuggle it out of the house under the cover of ageing Tupperware, to all of our holiday dinners.
 If the neighbours ask, I lie and tell them it’s something a little more respectable than marshmallow salad.
 Like a 3 bean salad.
 Or a shrunken head.

-The good news is, this dish now officially has a name.
-After watching me make it for the very first time, many years ago, my boyfriend took one look at the salad and named it.
-It’s the perfect name.
+The good news is, this dish now officially has a name in our house.
+One year it was dubbed White Trash Salad.
 The name stuck.
 And quickly.
 Like Crazy glue to a hard hat.
 Or sparkles to a stripper.

 10 oz.
 Can of Mandarin Oranges (drained very well)

 14 oz.
 Can of Crushed Pineapple (drained very well)

 1 cup Sour Cream